RandyMcMillan/firmware/docs/pin-entry.md

 - The limited-use counter is now connected to pin attempts inside the 608a chip.
-  So, the 608a compares the number of PIN attempts, and if too many failures have occured, the secure element bricks itself.
+  So, the 608a compares the number of PIN attempts, and if too many failures have occurred, the secure element bricks itself.

 - Using a HMAC-SHA256 inside the chip, we create a HMAC chain using a secret known only to the secure element (and unique per Coldcard) as the